-Engineering Controls: involve isolating employees from work-related hazards.
+Engineering Controls involve isolating employees from work-related hazards.
 In workplaces where they are appropriate, these types of controls reduce exposure to hazards without relying on worker behavior and can be the most cost-effective solution to implement.
-Engineering controls for SARS-CoV-2 include: Installing high-efficiency air filters, increasing ventilation rates, installing physical barriers, such as clear plastic sneeze guards, or installing a drive-through window for customer service.
+Engineering controls for SARS-CoV-2 include: Installing high-efficiency air filters, increasing ventilation rates, or installing physical barriers.

 - Encouraging sick workers to stay at home.

 - Minimizing contact among workers, clients, and customers.

 - Establishing alternating days or extra shifts that reduce the total number of employees in a facility at a given time.

 - Providing workers with up-to-date education and training on COVID-19 risk factors and protective behaviors.